plotly/dash-labs/docs/demos/dashdown_multi_page/pages/multi_page_apps/reference.md

        Add variables to a URL by marking sections with <variable_name>.
 The layout function then receives the <variable_name> as a keyword argument. e.g. path_template= "/asset/<asset_id>"
-            if pathname = "/assets/a100" then layout will receive {"asset_id":"a100"}
+            then if pathname in browser "/assets/a100" then layout will receive **{"asset_id":"a100"}

 - `name`:
    The name of the link.